ccmrwithmsthrash

 How to Earn It

-• Complete at least 12 hours of college academic courses
+• Complete at least 12 hours of college academic courses with 3.0 GPA or higher

 • OR earn an associate degree while in high school